The-Membrane/membrane-core/contracts/cdp/readME.md

 ### To Pass Tests...
 In liquidations.rs for sell wall usage & liquidation LTV
-- Uncomment lines 75 & 76
+- Create a Static LTV & insolvent variable after line 77
 - Comment 229 & 246

 In reply.rs for sell wall usage
 - Comment 113, 337, 365, 496

-In lib.rs
-- Comment stress tests